Senior Lecturer and Programme Leader for Screen Performance

 I am a Senior Fellow of Advance HE.
 Winner of a National Teaching Fellowship Award (NTFS, 2020), Winner of a Collaborative Award for Teaching Excellence (CATE, 2019), graduate of Advanced HE's Aurora Programme for Leadership Development for Women in HE (2022).

-I achieved my PhD in Shakespeare in 2019, I have an MA (with Distinction) from The Royal Central School of Speech and Drama, London; and a BA (Hons) in Drama and Theatre Studies from the University of Hull.
+I achieved my PhD in Shakespeare in 2019.
+I have an MA (with Distinction) from The Royal Central School of Speech and Drama, London, and a BA (Hons) in Drama and Theatre Studies from the University of Hull.

-My career trajectory and teaching have been characterised by my conviction to embed the notion of social change as an integral part of teaching and learning, which in turn impacts on a capacity to drive positive change through a transformative educational experience.
+My career trajectory and teaching have been characterised by my conviction to embed the notion of social change as an integral part of teaching and learning, which in turn impacts a capacity to drive positive change through a transformative educational experience.
 My teaching focuses on collaborative learning, transcending institutional and civic boundaries, and driving and underpinning curricula with participatory action research which develops the critical reflexivity of students.

 My research is threefold.